- Risk Factors

 Research shows that teens will mimic their parents driving habits to regardless of whether they’re good or bad.

-The resources in this section, which may be reproduced and promoted without permission, are designed not only to provide your audience with a comprehensive understanding of New Jersey’s GDL program, but help them put what they learn into practice on a daily basis.
+The resources in this section, which may be reproduced and promoted without permission, are designed to provide a comprehensive understanding of New Jersey’s GDL program and help put it into practice on a daily basis.
 These resources are designed to be used by you, some following completion of training, to facilitate group learning, discussion and action.

 This 3-minute Saturday Night Live comedy sketch featuring Taylor Swift humorously addresses parental impact on teen driving from a teen’s perspective.
 (It can be used in conjunction with the New Jersey Parent/Teen Orientation found in the Engage section of this tool kit.)